danmed/toppicks/README.md

 This now works as it should.

 grantdavey91 will be updating the images periodically.. i'd suggest setting the cron timer daily at some random time in the morning.

+TopPicks2.sh is an experimental shell script to auto grab images from a Sky page.. it's not been fully tested and it only replaces 4 of the images as they are the right aspect ratio.